Many people chose January 1 as the day to turn over a new leaf and rework their life habits. I don’t think that’s a bad plan.

 The goal is to build upon your dosha-lutions over time so you build yourself new habits and a better way of living healthy!

 Remember to pick just one thing to work on.
-Too many things just sets us up for failure, so choose one and give it a go!
+Too many things just set us up for failure, so choose one and give it a go!

 Refuse to pay fees at the ATM.
-Vatas usually fly by the seat of their pants which can have them spending more for last minute conveniences like ATM fees.
+Vatas usually fly by the seat of their pants which can have them spending more on last-minute conveniences like ATM fees.
 Refusing to pay fees at ATMs as a dosha-lution will help vatas plan ahead to make sure they have cash in hand and it will help them save money!

 Put yourself second and listen.
 Vatas can bowl people over with their enthusiasm in sharing what’s happening in their lives.
 While their energy is usually infectious and positive, they tend to talk way more than they listen which can be a little overwhelming for other doshas.
 Why not put the focus on someone else first.
 Before gushing with your stories, ask theirs.
 Ask how they are and make it a point to listen so intently that you can recite the details the next day (or two) when you talk to them again.
 They will be flattered and touched that you care so much and your heart will feel awesome that you’ve touched their lives.
 Bonus for vata too because vatas LOVE to touch lives.

 Card stash.Vatas are mega multi-taskers and while their heart is always in the right place, their brain might not be.
-Birthday cards, anniversaries, baby congrats, shower gifts, wedding cards, thank yous, and other courteous correspondence might fall to the wayside because of their busying and dizzying schedules.
-Remember, vatas love to touch lives!
-So, get a stash of cute, blank cards, forever stamps, even keep some birthday cards.
+Birthday cards, anniversaries, baby congrats, shower gifts, wedding cards, thank-yous, and other courteous correspondence might fall to the wayside because of their busying and dizzying schedules.
+Remember, vatas love, to touch lives!
+So, get a stash of cute, blank cards, forever stamps, and even keep some birthday cards.
 When you want to write a note to Granny, you’ll have everything you need without having to run around town like a nutter.